-Who can a medical alert watch benefit?
+Who is the Solo medical alert watch for?

 A medical alert watch can benefit a variety of people, including: